json-schema-org/community/CHARTER.md

 #### Decision-making via vote

-Any call for public TSC votes will be made by creating an Issue in the community repo with the `tsc-vote` label assigned.
+Any call for public TSC votes will be made by creating an Issue in the TSC repository with the `tsc-vote` label assigned.
 The Issue should use the provided template.
---?
-Should public votes go in the community repo or a new TSC repo?--

 Once an Issue gains the label `tsc-vote`, all members of the TSC will be notified via a specific Slack channel (and by any additional method the TSC deems helpful).
 The votes will be collected by way of using GitHub Reactions on a specific comment, which must not be the first comment.
 The first comment must link to the voting comment in the same Issue.
 Voting will by default close after 7 days.
 Any member of the TSC may request a 7 day extension for any reason, moving the closing date back by 7 days.
 Any member of the TSC may request additional extensions, approved at the discretion of any TSC chair.